jdeolive/geotools-old/spike/web/sphinx/source/examples/querylab.rst

 Next the wizard will display a second page of optional parameters.
 For this example you can leave this blank and just click the Finish button.

-Once you have connected to a data store the combobox in the menubar will display the names of the available feature
-types: a single type for a shapefile and, possibly, multiple types for a PostGIS database.
+Once you have successfully connected to either a shapefile or a database the combobox in the menubar will display the names of the available feature types: a single type for a shapefile and, possibly, multiple types for a PostGIS database.

 The query field will show 'include' which means select all features.
 Click the *Data->Get features* menu item and the table will display the feature data.